IcedFrisby/IcedFrisby/API.md

 This example returns a REST response with `{ args: { json: { answer: 42 } } }`.
 Using a path of `args.json` allows testing of a nested JSON object, `{ answer: 42 }`.
 This is useful when you don't care about other parts of the response.

 #### Testing All Objects in an Array
-To test all objects in an array, use an asterisk character, so the path looks like `'args.path.myarray.*'` if the array is at the root level, use `'*'` as the path.
+To test all objects in an array, use an asterisk character, so the path looks like `'args.path.myarray.*'`.
+If the array is at the root level, use `'*'` as the path.

 This path mode is often combined with expectJSONTypes to ensure each item in an array contains all required keys and types.